MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-## What are the requirements for running Microsoft Dynamics 365 Product Visualize and what platforms does it support?
+## What are the requirements for running Microsoft Dynamics 365 Product Visualize, and what platforms does it support?

 For information on platforms and requirements, check out [our Requirements page](requirements.md).